Fine Art America is the world's most powerful sales and marketing tool for photographers and visual artists.

 Simply open an account, upload your images, set your prices for all our available products, and you're instantly in business!
 FAA provides you with an e-commerce website, fulfills your orders for you, and sends you your profits each month.

-I will be exhibiting again at the Laguna Beach Festival of Arts from July 5th to August 31, 2013.
 My image 'Skull Rock' was a nominee in the 2012 B&W Spider Awards.
 A Joshua Tree image 'Dappled Light' was juried in to the 2012 'Best of Nature' group show at the Ordover Gallery in San Diego, CA. 'The Cholla Garden' has been juried in to the Paducah Photo 2011 show in Paducah, KY.
 My desert images 'Badwater Abstract,' 'Desert Fan' and 'Protected' were published in Creative Quarterly magazine #23 and #24 in 2011 and the image 'Tumbledown' was in Issue #22, Spring 2011.
 My Joshua Tree images were published in Black & White magazine, Special Portfolio Issue 2010.

 I am originally from Central Illinois.
 In 1961, I traveled to the deserts of the Southwest and California for the first time where I was fascinated by the animal life and the colors and textures of the High Desert.
 I attended Bradley University from 1964-67 and studied Sculpture with Nita Sunderland and Design with Dow Mitchell.
 My artistic and photographic goals are the depiction of subjects in motion, revealing the fractal geometry in nature and capture of shapes, forms and textures in landscapes and seascapes.